shioya-lab-public/biotite/README.md

 fmv only sect result int val
 fclass is not supported
-mprotect always return 0, because it fails for legal input in RISC-V
+mprotect always return 0, because it fails for legal input in RISC-V readlinkat will change the return value to -22 if its -1, as RISC-V seems to require this particular value

 ## Testing Commands